| Non-Rationalised NCERT Books Solution | ||||||

 5, 3, 10, 20, 25, 11, 13, 7, 12, 31, 19, 10, 12, 17, 18, 11, 32, 17, 16, 2, 7, 9, 7, 8, 3, 5, 12, 15, 18, 3, 12, 14, 2, 9, 6, 15, 15, 7, 6, 12.

-Total number of engineers (trials) = 40.
+Total number of engineers = 40.

-Total number of trials = 40.
+Total number of outcomes = 40.

 (i) Probability that an engineer lives less than 7 km from her place of work.

-$P(\text{Distance < 7 km}) = \frac{9}{40}$
+$P(\text{distance < 7 km}) = \frac{9}{40}$

-The probability is $\frac{9}{40}$ or 0.225.
+The probability is $\frac{9}{40}$.

 (ii) Probability that an engineer lives more than or equal to 7 km from her place of work.

-Number of engineers living $\geq 7$ km = Total engineers - Number of engineers living < 7 km
+Number of favourable outcomes = Total engineers - Number of engineers living < 7 km = $40 - 9 = 31$.

-$P(\text{Distance $\geq$ 7 km}) = \frac{31}{40}$
+$P(\text{distance $\geq$ 7 km}) = \frac{31}{40}$

-The probability is $\frac{31}{40}$ or 0.775.
+The probability is $\frac{31}{40}$.

 (iii) Probability that an engineer lives within $\frac{1}{2}$ km from her place of work.

-Number of favourable outcomes for E3 = 0.
+Number of favourable outcomes = 0.

-$P(\text{Distance $\leq$ 0.5 km}) = \frac{0}{40} = 0$
+$P(\text{distance $\leq$ 0.5 km}) = \frac{0}{40} = 0$

 The probability is 0.